CaptainOtto/notes/README.md

-# notes
+# Development notes

-Work in progress repository for adding different notes, tips and tricks etc for development.
+Here I will be adding documentation and notes in the form of different tips and tricks along with setup guides for development in different software, languages etc.